Ghepes/ghedev/README.md

-`ignore` turns off messages for the thing after the comment (in this case, the paragraph).
-It’s also possible to turn off messages after a comment by using `disable`, and, turn those messages back on using `enable`:
+`ignore` turns off messages for the thing after the comment (in this case, the paragraph). its also possible to turn off messages after a comment by using `disable`, and, turn those messages back on using `enable`:

 ```markdown